filippaleuckfeld/matplotlib/report.md

 5. Is the documentation clear w.r.t. all the possible outcomes?

-Answer: It differes between the functions examined.
+Answer: It differs between the functions examined.
 Private helper functions are not thoroughly documented.

 ## Refactoring